WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++

 Adjust site name and domain in the admin interface, otherwise links in RSS or registration e-mails will not work.
-This is configured using :setting:`SITE_DOMAIN` which should contain site domain name.
+This is configured using :setting:`SITE_DOMAIN` which should contain a domain name for the site.

 .. versionchanged:: 4.2

-   Prior to the 4.2 release the Django sites framework was used instead, please see :doc:`django:ref/contrib/sites`.
+   Prior to the 4.2 release, the Django "sites" framework was used instead, please see :doc:`django:ref/contrib/sites`.

 .. seealso::